defencedigital/moduk-service-manual/src/your-community/index.md

 ---
-layout: "layouts/landing.njk"
+layout: "layouts/guidance.njk"
 title: "Your community"
 description: "Anyone working in Defence can join a community of practice.
 Meet people doing your role, use shared tools and learn from other projects."
+dateUpdated: 2023-02-17
 ---

-# Your community

 There are communities of practice for people working in similar roles across Defence.

+## Why join a community

 Joining a community helps you: